NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/PHPChat.md

   <source src="https://github.com/NullBrunk/PHPChat/assets/125673909/8b722d85-87a6-4c55-b98c-7414ab3b9157" type="video/mp4" />
 </video>

-The validation of the entered password is also done witj AJAX, so it's dynamic.
+The validation of the entered password is also done with AJAX requests.

 <br>